savaslabs/savaslabs.github.io/_posts/2019-09-09-code-school-made-me-a-better-pm.md

 Savas is developer founded and developer managed.
 It’s one of the things I like most about working here, and it jives well with my curious nature and technical tendencies.
 Learning just a tiny bit of programming has made me more confident in my ability to contribute to the work we do.

 I never became fluent in Kinyarwanda or Nepali, but I did learn enough to get around and occasionally impress the locals.
-I think about programming the same way.
-While I may never become fluent in css or PHP, I’m learning enough to do QA locally, spot a complex feature request, and occasionally impress developers and technical clients with what I’ve picked up along the way.
+I think about programming in the same way.
+While I may never become fluent in CSS or PHP, I’m learning enough to do QA locally, spot a complex feature request, and occasionally impress developers and technical clients with what I’ve picked up along the way.

 One of my main goals in life is to expand my comfort zone (professionally, and otherwise).
 Next on my list?
 I’d like to improve my vocabulary for the design phase of projects.
 I’ll be starting with reading [Articulating Design Decisions](https://www.amazon.com/Articulating-Design-Decisions-Communicate-Stakeholders/dp/1491921560), by Tom Greever, which comes recommended by Savas designer, [Sean](https://savaslabs.com/company/sean-oshea/).